gibbonsja/Meanderings/nial/concise.md

     0.142857     0.25 0.333333
          0.4 0.454545      0.5

+Binary perasive operators allow for one element of the pair to be a scalar, in which case it is extended to pair with the elements of the other array.

+E.g.
+    3 * 1 2 5
+    6 7 8 / 9

 A multi-pervasive operator maps an array having items of identical structure to one of the the same structure, applying the operator to the simple arrays